Litchfield County, Connecticut

-Litchfield County is in northwestern Connecticut.
+Litchfield County is a county in northwestern Connecticut, United States.
 As of the 2020 census, the population was 185,186.
 The county was named after Lichfield, in England.
 Litchfield County has the lowest population density of any county in Connecticut and is the state's largest county by area.

 Litchfield County comprises the Torrington, CT, Micropolitan Statistical Area, which is included in the New York–Newark, NY–NJ–CT–PA, Combined Statistical Area.

 As is the case with the other seven Connecticut counties, there is no county government and no county seat.
 Each town is responsible for all local services such as schools, snow removal, sewers, and fire and police departments.
 However, in some cases in rural areas, adjoining towns may agree to jointly provide services or even establish a regional school system.
+On June 6, 2022, the U.S. Census Bureau formally recognized Connecticut's nine councils of governments as county equivalents instead of the state's eight counties.
+Connecticut's county governments were disbanded in 1960, and the councils of governments took over some of the local governmental functions.
+Connecticut's eight historical counties continue to exist in name only, and are no longer considered for statistical purposes.

 History

 Litchfield County was created on October 9, 1751, by an act of the Connecticut General Court from land belonging to Fairfield, New Haven, and Hartford counties.
 The act establishing the county states: